Book Editing Services

 When should I have a line edit done?

-A line edit should be done when an author’s manuscript is still in draft mode, but has gone through most of the revisions.
+A line edit happens when an author’s manuscript is still in draft mode but has gone through most of the revisions.
 It is usually done at or around the same time as a copy edit.

 What is a Developmental edit?

 Developmental editing involves significant structuring or restructuring of a manuscript and helps an author develop ideas into a coherent and readable work.
 When performed early, developmental editing can save major rewriting and should be done with larger manuscripts.

 Nonfiction developmental editing covers large-scale issues such as purpose, concept, audience expectations, scope, the need for more or less information, organization, structure, tone, focus, and logic.

 Fiction developmental editing deals with character development, plot, pace, theme, audience, mood, and more.
 The developmental editor provides insightful queries, observations, recommendations and suggestions that give an author direction.